-In another study, Japanese researchers found that whole-body infrared hyperthermia significantly slowed the development of breast cancer tumors in mice while having no adverse side effects.
-This technique, according to researchers, is a viable noninvasive brain cancer therapy.
+In another study 9 Japanese researchers found that whole-body infrared hyperthermia significantly slowed the development of breast cancer tumors in mice with no adverse side effects.
+According to researchers, whole-body infrared hyperthermia is a viable noninvasive brain cancer therapy.9

 Is Infrared Sauna Therapy Worth it?

 Although there are other methods for producing hyperthermia, the infrared sauna is unquestionably one of the simplest and safest.

 According to an article published in the International Journal of Biometeorology, materials emitting electromagnetic energy in the far-infrared range can stimulate leukocyte functions without boosting oxidative injury.10